 Despite taxonomic and life history differences between the species of interest, there are some broad similarities in their reliance on flood disturbance to maintain habitat.
-Specifically, clean sand with a low organic and fines fraction appears to be a critical element of suitable habitat for woolly star and San Bernardino kangaroo rat (SBKR).
-For the plant species of interest, habitats dominated by substrates of this nature provide a competitive advantage over other plant species not adapted for low nutrient and moisture regimes.
+Specifically, clean sand with a low organic and fines fraction appears to be a critical element of suitable habitat for woolly star and SBKR.
+For the two plant species of interest, habitats within floodplains and dominated by substrates of this nature provide a competitive advantage over other plant species (native and exotic) not adapted for the extremely low nutrient and moisture regimes found in these environments.
 As flood surfaces within the area age, the fraction of fines within the substrate is expected to increase (Burk et al. 2007).
 Fine sediments trap nutrients and moisture within the soil and promote invasion by exotic grass species.
-Over time, the fraction of fines in the soil increases, pushing soil humidity and nutrients past a point where the plant species of interest can maintain their competitive advantage and consequently, they are outcompeted and excluded, primarily by exotic grasses (Lucas et al. 2016).
+Over time, the fraction of fines in the soil increases, pushing soil humidity and nutrients past a point where the target plant species can maintain their competitive advantage and consequently, they are outcompeted and excluded, primarily by exotic grasses (Lucas et al. 2016).

-Like the plant species of interest, there is a negative correlation between exotic grasses and SBKR occupancy both within the study area and across the region (USACE 2012; Shier, Chock, and McCullough-Hennessy 2019).
+Like the target plant species, there is a negative correlation between exotic grasses and SBKR occupancy both within the study area and across the region (USACE 2012; Shier, Chock, and McCullough-Hennessy 2019).
 The presence of exotic grasses in SBKR habitat is associated with increased nutrient and fines content in the substrate because of the same factors indicated for the plant species above (soil humidity and nutrient load).
-The mechanism for the negative interaction with SBKR is that exotic grasses form a mechanical barrier, preventing them from moving and foraging within habitats with high cover values of these grasses (S. Montgomery pers com.).
+The mechanism for the negative interaction with SBKR is that exotic grasses form a mechanical barrier, preventing them from moving, foraging, or communicating with conspecifics within habitats with high cover values of these grasses (Montgomery, pers com., Shier, pers com.).
+SBKR needs open substrate for scent placement sandbathing to communicate with conspecifics.
+Thus, the barrier that exotic grasses form likely prevents critical above-ground scent placement (Shier, pers. comm.) as SBKR communicate neighbor recognition and dominance via sandbathing (Randall, 1993).
 This relationship links SBKR habitat preferences with the plant species of interest, in that the presence of exotic grasses will typically reduce habitat values for all three species.
 Differences in habitat requirements for the species of interest are summarized below in Table 6-1.